AndreiSec/Mapic_Express_Server/README.md

 # MaPic

-Mapic is a social photo-sharing app that uses Google Vision to help users FiND photo-shoot locations.
+Mapic is a social photo-sharing app that uses Google Vision to help users find photo-shoot locations.

 Features include: